-• Students are required to be making satisfactory "Pace" toward a degree, by passing 1/2 or 50% of the classes in which they enroll.

-Students are required to finish their program within a maximum timeframe that cannot exceed 200% of the number of credits required to complete their degree.
+- Students are required to be making satisfactory "Pace" toward a degree, by passing 1/2 or 50% of the classes in which they are enrolled on the 10th day of each semester. - Students are required to finish their program within a maximum timeframe that cannot exceed 200% of the number of credits required to complete their degree.
 To determine your timeframe, review your graduate study requirements on the Graduate School website.
-All credits count in timeframe, even those for which the student did not receive financial aid.
+All credits count in timeframe, even those for which a student did not receive financial aid.